(Nonmelanoma Skin Cancer)

 What is skin cancer?

-Skin cancer is a common, low-grade cancerous (malignant) growth of the skin.
+Skin cancer is a common, usually low-grade cancerous (malignant) growth of the skin.
 It starts from cells that begin as normal skin cells and transform into those with the potential to reproduce in an out-of-control manner.
 Unlike other cancers, the vast majority of skin cancers have no potential to spread to other parts of the body (metastasize) and threaten your life.

 What are the risk factors for skin cancer?

-The most common risk factors for skin cancer are:
+The most common risk factors for skin cancer are as follows.

-- Chronically-suppressed immune system (immunosuppression) from underlying diseases such as HIV infection or cancer, or from some medications such as prednisone or chemotherapy.
+- A chronically suppressed immune system (immunosuppression) from underlying diseases such as HIV infection or cancer, or from some medications such as prednisone or chemotherapy

 - Exposure to ionizing radiation (X-rays) or chemicals known to predispose to cancer such as arsenic

 - Certain types of wart virus infections

-- People who have a history of one skin cancer have a 50% chance of developing a second one in the next 5 years.
+- People who have a history of one skin cancer have a 20% chance of developing a second skin cancer in the next two years.